Last Updated on February 23, 2023 by admin

 3. Gnome Multi-Writer

-Gnome Multi-Write is a tool developed by official Gnome project team.
+Gnome Multi-Write is a tool developed by the official Gnome project team.
 It can be used to write an ISO file to multiple USB devices at once.

 5. Ubuntu Startup Disk Creator